A True Story on Love and Loss

 During the last two weeks of his life, I had to administer morphine every three to four hours, day and night.

 This was very unpleasant.
 I increased the dosage and strength as the pain got worse.
-He tried to commit suicide by over-dosing on morphine (I suspect he did it to end his pain and reduce my heartache).
+He tried to die by suicide by over-dosing on morphine (I suspect he did it to end his pain and reduce my heartache).
 This did not work, as he vomited it all out.

 Eventually I had to help and assist him during his last day, which was the most difficult thing I have EVER done.